Rafase282/My-FreeCodeCamp-Code/README.md

 - The Project [page](http://rafase282.github.io/My-FreeCodeCamp-Code) Feel free to share it.

 ## Code Status:
-All coded has been done up to the **Advanced Algorithm Scripting** I just have to complete the mongodb before I do the basejumps.
+All coded has been done up to the **Advanced Algorithm Scripting** I just have to complete the basejumps.

 ## Wiki Status:
-I'm currently working on the **Waypoint: Store Data in MongoDB**.
+I'm currently working on the **Basejump: Build a Voting App**.

 ### Completed:
 1. HTML5 and CSS